-There are many suitable methods for the analysis of legally regulated heavy metals; Cadmium (Cd), Arsenic (As), Lead (Pb) and Mercury (HG) such as:

-- Inductively coupled plasma atomic emission spectroscopy (ICP-OES) - Inductively coupled plasma mass spectroscopy (ICP-MS) - Graphite furnace atomic absorption spectrometry (GF-AAS)

-For ICP-OES the limit of quantification is in general at the mg/kg, while GF-AAS or ICP-MS for most of the heavy metals the limits of quantification are much lower.
+There are many suitable methods for the analysis of legally regulated heavy metals; Cadmium (Cd), Arsenic (As), Lead (Pb) and Mercury (HG) such as:• Inductively coupled plasma atomic emission spectroscopy (ICP-OES)• Inductively coupled plasma mass spectroscopy (ICP-MS)• Graphite furnace atomic absorption spectrometry (GF-AAS).For ICP-OES the limit of quantification is in general at the mg/ kg, while GF-AAS or ICP-MS for most of the heavy metals the limits of quantification are much lower.
 These methods can be applied on in general small amounts of samples which needs to be well homogenized (<0,5mm2) followed by complete digestion of the matrix with e,g.
-HNO3.
-In case of ICP-MS it is strongly advised to use the so called collision/reaction cell technology to remove polyatomic Interferences such as ArCI+ which otherwise might result in false positive results.
+HNO3.In case of ICP-MS it is strongly advised to use the so called collision/reaction cell technology to remove polyatomic Interferences such as ArCl+ which otherwise might result in false positive results.

-For the determination of Mercury specific methods can be used for example. based on sample thermal decomposition, mercury amalgamation and atomic absorption detection.
+For the determination of Mercury specific methods can be used for example: based on sample thermal decomposition, mercury amalgamation and atomic absorption detection.
 The limit of quantification using this technique is very low.
 As the sample intake is very low mostly up to 0,1 gram the sample should also for these methods well homogenized (<0,5mm2).
 From the well homogenized sample a subsample in general 0,1 to 1 gram should be digested in acid or in a muffle furnace.
+All quantitative analytical methods are allowed, provided the set limits are met.
+The method detection limit for each method of determination and for each element is dependent on the sample matrix as well as of the instrument and technology used.

-1 Because of the absence of product standards, no performance criteria are established for analyzing mercury and fluorine in feed additives and premixtures.
+^{1.
+[1]} Because of the absence of feed safety limits, no performance criteria are established for analysing mercury and fluorine in feed additives and premixtures.